ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 All Business-to-Business (B2B) service calls, that is back-channel communication between Recipient and Holder systems, MUST incorporate, unless stated otherwise, MTLS as part of the TLS handshake:

 - The presented Client transport certificate MUST be issued by the CDR Certificate Authority (CA).
-The Server MUST NOT trust Client transport certicates issued by other authorities.
+The Server MUST NOT trust Client transport certificates issued by other authorities.
 - The presented Server transport certificate MUST be issued by the CDR Certificate Authority (CA).
-The Client MUST NOT trust Server transport certicates issued by other authorities.
+The Client MUST NOT trust Server transport certificates issued by other authorities.

 ## 11.3.
 Holder of Key Mechanism